Kambaa/data-pipeline-example/README.md

-# Example data pipeline using python, postgres and debezium.
+# Example data pipeline using python, Postgres and Debezium and Kafka.
 ___

 Whole thing is prepared to be run on docker, just run `docker compose up` (add `-d` to make it work on background).